MicrosoftDocs/defender-docs/articles/defender-for-cloud/includes/defender-for-container-prerequisites-arc-eks-gke.md

 ## Network requirements

-Validate that the following endpoints are configured for outbound access so that the Defender sensor can connect to Microsoft Defender for Cloud to send security data and events.
+Validate that the following endpoints for public cloud deployments are configured for outbound access.
+Configuring them for outbound access helps ensure that the Defender sensor can connect to Microsoft Defender for Cloud to send security data and events.

 For public cloud deployments: